-Summer has beach, pool and lake days; fall has beautiful foliage and pumpkin spice everything; winter has holidays and winter sports, but spring has literally everything that’s good and right in the world.
+Summer has the beach, pool and lake days; fall has beautiful foliage and pumpkin spice everything; winter has holidays and winter sports, but spring has everything good and right in the world.
 The days are longer, flowers and trees are in bloom, you don’t have to look at your winter coat for approximately 270 days, outdoor sports are in full swing, and most importantly, there are baby animals everywhere.

 Why do so many animals have their babies in the spring?
 There’s more food available, and because the days are longer, the mamas have more time to find chow.
 Plus, warmer weather and regular rainfall maximize plant, a.k.a. food, growth.